saran-saran007/tls_client_server_test/README.md

 Both Server and client load a certificates into the ssl ctx .
 When server requests clients certificate, the client certificate will be used automatically.

+#Installation
+For Mac-os:-
+make -f Makefile.mac all
+For Linux:-
+make -f Makefile.linux all